Hospitals & Services

 If you are selected for NCNZ audit you can choose to

-complete the requirements via NCNZ or with Te Kāhui Kōkiri Mātanga PDRP.
+complete the audit requirements via NCNZ, or complete a portfolio with Te Kāhui Kōkiri Mātanga PDRP.
 The process for NCNZ audit and PDRP competent level

 No, it is open to all nurses whom can demonstrate they